oatlog/oatlog/doc/report/main.typ

 features could be surfaced in a different run-time API.

 Finally, although it is only exercised in a few tests, Oatlog does not support `query-extract` or even extraction in general.
-This, as well as the previously mentioned unsupported features are unsupported mostly because they are not necessary to demonstrate the speedups that can be achieved compared to egglog, and focusing in implementing them would distract from our ability to optimize Oatlog for performance within the limited scope of a master's thesis.
+This, as well as the previously mentioned unsupported features, is unsupported mostly because it is not necessary to demonstrate the speedups that can be achieved compared to egglog, and focusing in implementing them would distract from our ability to optimize Oatlog for performance within the limited scope of a master's thesis.

 == Benchmarks <section_eval_benchmarks>

-Oatlog's development has been guided by its performance on the three microbenchmarks -- `fuelN_math`, `math`, and `boolean_adder` -- all of whose egglog code is available in
+Oatlog's development has been guided by its performance on three microbenchmarks -- `fuelN_math`, `math`, and `boolean_adder` -- all of whose egglog code is available in @appendix_benchmarks.
-@appendix_benchmarks.

 - The `boolean_adder` benchmark rewrites according to the laws of boolean algebra and is initialized with a 10-bit ripple carry adder.